Butterflies are seen as symbols of death and rebirth

 - In The Legend of Zelda: Majora's Mask, the boss Odolwa will at one point summon a cloud of moths to harass Link.
 They can be wiped out with a bomb, as they will be drawn to its fuse.

 - Its predecessor Ocarina of Time also had moth statues in the horror-themed Shadow Temple.
-Said moth is actually a boss from A Link to the Past.
-While his dungeon was fairly dark, its status as this trope is more questionable.
+Said moth is actually a boss from A Link to the Past and Oracle of Seasons.
+While his dungeons (Skull Woods and Poison Moth's Lair, respectively) were fairly dark, its status as this trope is more questionable.

 - Morph Moth from Mega Man X2 actually makes a fairly frightening boss, inhabiting a dusky robot grave/junkyard with zombie robots, and transforming from a fairly harmless pendulum/cocoon.

 - In Darkfall: Lost Souls, one of the hotel rooms is filled with pupae suspended from the ceiling, with nasty grubs inside that hiss and writhe creepily.
 Old paintings of moths are propped against the walls.

 - In the Dawnguard expansion for The Elder Scrolls V: Skyrim, a type of magical moth is needed for a ritual to safely read an Elder Scroll, tying them into the implied Cosmic Horror Story that the Scrolls represent.
 The scholars who study the scrolls are called "Moth Priests".

 - Giant vampire moths feature in THAT, a side-story to the webcomic Bad Machinery.